Simplescraper

 })

-/* 2.
-Hit a page that needs the session.
-The jar attaches the cookie for us. */
+/* 2. hit a page that needs the session. the jar attaches the cookie for us. */

 const secure = await fetchWithJar(`${base}/secure`)